Alberico Gentili: Legacy

-Gentili's fame as an international lawyer was soon eclipsed by the publication of Hugo Grotius' seminal work De Jure Belli ac Pacis in 1625 even though Grotius owed much to Gentili's writings.
+Gentili's fame as an international lawyer was soon eclipsed by the publication of Hugo Grotius' seminal work De Iure Belli ac Pacis in 1625 even though Grotius owed much to Gentili's writings.
 It was only in the 19th century that interest in Gentili revived, to a great extent because of Sir Thomas Erskine Holland (1835–1926), who, in 1874, devoted his inaugural lecture as professor of international law and diplomacy in Oxford to Gentili.
 According to a 2022 study, Gentili's work on the laws of war were of marginal interest until the late 19th century, when a group of international lawyers used his writings in part to establish the contemporary laws of war.

 Since then, numerous books and articles have been written about Gentili and his work.
 In his hometown, a monument was erected in his honour.

 Statue of Alberico Gentili

 The statue of Alberico Gentili is a monument made by Giuseppe Guastalla in 1908 in view of the third centenary of his death.
 The statue played a symbolic role during the Italian campaign, precisely during the liberation of San Ginesio by the Allies.
 The plaque added in 2009 briefly mentions the story: